Thirty-nine

 Feels like writing for a little bit.
 One of the things about myself is that I tend to think a lot about weather, although I don’t seem to talk about it too often, but I do think about it a lot and I check weather frequently.
 Is it a good day to go out and play golf?
 I’d wonder.
 I probably get that from my dad, probably because he’s a private pilot himself and weather is the first thing on the list to checkmark before you get into a private plane.
 It’s also one of these topics we can discuss most handily.
 Come to think of it.
 Weather is right around us, you can see it, feel it, smell and those with a hearing ability, hear it.
 So, I’d ask my my dad if it’s going to rain?
 If he said no, then I go out and do my run or play some golf.
 My dad watches The Weather Channel as much as I watch the ESPN channel.
 He’d tell me about the upcoming hurricanes, the northwest jetstream, and what a mess El Nino is causing all these unpredictable weather patterns.
 Sometimes, I find it a bit odd because my dad doesn’t really have much other interests like politics or elections, which I sometimes find interesting, like on voting projections, electoral votes, or winning delegates.
 Anything that has to do with weather is interesting to my dad such as next latest natural disaster.
 “Did you see that tornado!? left 100 people homelessly!” he’d say.
 Also, my dad seems to attribute weather to almost everything, like maybe food isn’t fresh because of bad weather recently, or when we aren’t getting good data quality in video-conferencing, he’d say it’s raining hard outside, distorting our signals.

 Even two weeks ago when I told my dad I’m gonna be flying to Denver for some snowboarding before I go back to work.
 He said good luck with that, you may have to change your flight plans.
 Again, he said it’s the El Nino pushing back the cold jetstream across northwest, so you’re seeing warmer weather this season, unlike last year.
 All I can say, craps that sucks.
 Two weeks later, I changed my flight.
+If you ever find yourself in a situation where you need legal advice, like after an accident, consider reaching out to a personal injury lawyer.

 One time I was in my car driving, with my thoughts idle, I could feel the engine revving, then my thoughts turn to the weather.
 It was calm, sunny, no wind, cloudless, I was enjoying this weather, then I realize my dad probably has the same idea except he’s dreaming he’s flying his plane.
 Which is probably why weather’s his favorite topic out of all.